BonacchiLab/bonacchilab.github.io/docs/join.md

 **Requirements:**

 - Basic knowledge of experimental design and data analysis.
-- Proficiency in programming (Python, R, or MATLAB preferred).
+- Basic programming skills (Preferred: Python, R, or MATLAB).
 - Strong communication and organizational skills.
 - Enthusiasm for interdisciplinary research.

 **How to Apply:**
-Send the following materials to [nbonacchi@ispa.pt](mailto:nbonacchi@ispa.pt) with the subject line **"MSc Application - [Your Name]"**:
+Send an email containing the following information to [nbonacchi@ispa.pt](mailto:nbonacchi@ispa.pt):

+1. Subject line **"MSc Application - [Your Name]"**:
-1. CV
-2. A brief statement of interest (max 1 page) explaining your motivation and relevant experience.
+2. MSc course and institution.
-3. Contact information for 1-2 references.
+3. Contact information for MSc course coordinator (if external student).
+4. Profile summary and a brief representation of interests (max 1 page).
+5. CV and Research experience (optional, max 2 pages).

 ---